akeneo/pim-api-docs/content/graphql/setup/browse.md

 ## What is GraphiQL?

-GraphiQL is **an interactive, in-browser IDE specifically designed for working with GraphQL APIs**.
+GraphiQL is **an interactive, in-browser IDE specifically designed for working with GraphQL API**.
-It streamlines the process of querying, exploring, and testing GraphQL APIs, making development faster and more efficient.
+It streamlines the process of querying, exploring, and testing **GraphQL API**, making development faster and more efficient.

 ## How to access it?